Yovee: History

-The Early Years
+The early years

 Yovee joined forces in 2003 as the result of a recording project, the soundtrack for Riding in Vans with Boys.
 Eight months later, they released their first EP, City Strollin, and began performing in front of sold-out crowds immediately.
 Yovee blends acoustic guitar, piano, and vocal harmonies with a modern chord progression, resulting in a lush sound influenced by a diverse mix of history...
 Young, Fleetwood Mac, the Beatles, Coldplay and Radiohead.

 Yovee can be heard on several of San Diego's largest FM radio stations including 91X, 94.9, and 102.1.
 They have performed live on Fox, KUSI News, and received coverage in numerous print publications--Transworld Surf, San Diego Union-Tribune, North County Times, San Diego CityBeat, San Diego Reader, 944, and SD Music Matters Magazine.